 In addition to the explicitly taught key words, pick out five to ten additional words which are slightly less important and guide your students to guess at the meanings.
-In guessing at the meaning of unfamiliar words, they should learn to use the meanings of known words in the surrounding parts of the teres is well as the additional help which may be provided by grammatical clues such as word in sentences.
+In guessing at the meaning of unfamiliar words, they should learn to use the meanings of known words in the surrounding parts of the text, as well as the additional help which may be provided by grammatical clues such as word parts (prefixes, roots, suffixes) and the order of words in sentences.
 They should learn to draw on background information, that is, the knowledge which they already have about the subject matter of the text.
 Last but not least, they should be alert to the fact that authors frequently define words which they expect their readers not to know.